wp-plugins/wp-meetup/README.txt

 * Initial release

 == Upgrade Notice ==

+= 2.1.8 =
+* Important upgrade!
+This corrects the handling of event times, preventing the preventing being stored as nulll.

 = 2.1.2 =
 * CRITICAL UPDATE: This hotfix fixes an issue where, if there is a glitch in the API key storage, then the parent site might be inaccessible.